cbcrg/tcoffee/docs/tcoffee_manual.rst

       +edit_residue <your file containing coordinates>

-Changing the case depending on the score
+Changing the case depending on the score (under maintenance)
 ----------------------------------------
 If you want to change the case depending on the score, you must either evaluate your alignment, or provide a cache (see next section for more information about the "cache").
-If you want to evaluate on-the-fly, just try:
+For example, this command line will upper the case of all residue then lower the case of every residue more than 50% identical to other residues in the same column:

 ::